sashafirsov/api-chain-test/README.md

 npm run test
 ```

-To run the tests in interactive watch mode run:
+To run the tests in interactive watch mode in browser:

 ```bash
 npm run test:watch